kdroidFilter/RodioKt/README.md

 # RodioKt

-RodioKt is a Kotlin Multiplatform wrapper around the Rust `rodio` engine.
+RodioKt is a Kotlin JVM wrapper around the Rust `rodio` engine.
 It offers a compact API to play local files, HTTP(S)/HLS streams, internet radio (ICY), and to quickly generate a sine tone for testing.

 ## Highlights ✨
 - Play local files, direct URLs, HLS streams, and internet radio (with ICY metadata).